Can Horses Eat Grapes?

 Horses love white grapes the most.
 They are a safe choice for feeding horses as long as they are fed in moderation.
 It is crucial to monitor the number of grapes a horse consumes to avoid any choking hazards.

 Red grapes are also a safe and healthy treat for horses, although they have a slightly bitter taste compared to white grapes.
-However, they should be fed in moderation, and horse owners must ensure that their horse does not choke while consuming them.
+However, they should be fed in moderation, and horse owners must ensure that their horses do not choke while consuming them.

 Benefits of Feeding Grapes to Horses